 The weakened immune system and nutrient-rich yolk environment invite other pathogens.
 Hens with peritonitis are more susceptible to respiratory infections, mites, and lice because they stop preening and dust bathing effectively.

-Frequently Asked Questions About Egg Yolk Peritonitis
+Frequently Asked Questions

-1. Can peritonitis heal on its own?
+Can peritonitis heal on its own?

 In rare, sterile cases (mild internal laying without bacteria), the body might reabsorb the yolk.
 However, once infection sets in (true peritonitis), it will not heal without antibiotics.
 Waiting typically leads to suffering and death.

-2. Should I cull a chicken with egg peritonitis?
+Should I cull a chicken with egg peritonitis?

 This is a deeply personal decision.
-If treatment is unsuccessful or not financially feasible, and your hen shows signs of suffering – such as inability to breathe comfortably, complete refusal to eat or drink, or inability to stand – humane euthanasia may be the most compassionate option.
+If treatment is unsuccessful or not financially feasible, and your hen shows signs of suffering such as inability to breathe comfortably, complete refusal to eat or drink, or inability to stand, humane euthanasia may be the most compassionate option.
 This should be performed by a licensed veterinarian who can ensure a painless passing.
-This is not failure on your part as a chicken keeper; it’s an act of mercy.
+This is not failure on your part as a chicken keeper.
+It’s an act of mercy.

-3. Can I eat eggs from a hen with peritonitis?
+Can I eat eggs from a hen with peritonitis?

 In the unlikely event she lays an egg while sick, do not eat it if she is on antibiotics (follow withdrawal times).
 If she has received a hormone implant (Suprelorin), her eggs are never safe for human consumption again.

-4. Is egg yolk peritonitis painful?
+Is egg yolk peritonitis painful?

 Yes.
 The inflammation of the abdominal lining is painful, and the pressure on organs causes significant discomfort.
 The “penguin stance” is a posture adopted specifically to relieve pain and pressure.

-5. What is the difference between egg binding and egg peritonitis?
+What is the difference between egg binding and egg peritonitis?

-6. Does draining the fluid cure the chicken?
+Does draining the fluid cure the chicken?

-Usually, no. Draining fluid (abdominocentesis) provides temporary relief effectively allowing her to breathe better, but the fluid will return unless the underlying infection and ovulation are stopped.
+Usually, no. Draining fluid (abdominocentesis) provides temporary relief, effectively allowing her to breathe better, but the fluid will return unless the underlying infection and ovulation are stopped.

-7. Can I prevent this condition 100%?
+Can I prevent this condition 100%?

-8. Is the surgery worth it?
+Is the surgery worth it?

-9. Why is my hen’s comb still red if she’s sick?
+Why is my hen’s comb still red if she’s sick?

 A red comb indicates reproductive hormones are still active.
 It can be misleading, making you think she is healthy when she is actually critically ill.

-When to Call Your Veterinarian (Action Steps)
+When to Call Your Veterinarian

 Time is critical.
 If you notice these signs, do not wait and see.
+Our guide on when to call the vet for backyard chickens provides detailed guidance on emergency situations.

 Finding a Veterinarian

 Finding an avian veterinarian in your area is crucial before an emergency strikes.
 Use the Association of Avian Veterinarians directory or search for “exotic pet veterinarian near me,” as many exotic vets treat chickens even if general small animal clinics do not.
-Learn more about recognizing emergency symptoms in our guide to when to call the vet for backyard chickens.

 Emergency Red Flags

-- Open-mouth breathing – indicates she is drowning in internal fluid
+- Open-mouth breathing, which indicates she is struggling with internal fluid

-Emergency Stabilization Protocol (Before Transport)
+Emergency Stabilisation Protocol

 If you cannot get to a vet immediately:

-- Hydrate: Electrolytes are crucial.
+Hydrate: Electrolytes are crucial.
 If she isn’t drinking, gently dip her beak in water with electrolytes or a vitamin supplement.

-- Minimize Handling: Her belly is painful and full of fluid.
+Minimise Handling: Her belly is painful and full of fluid.
 Squeezing it can rupture air sacs or cause the fluid to compress her heart.
 Lift her gently with support under the keel, not the abdomen.

 What to Ask Your Vet